Everest High Pass Trek

 Permits Required for Everest High Pass Trek

-You need to have some permits to do Everest High Pass Trek, which are Sagarmatha National Park entry permits, TIMS (Trekkers information management system) permit, and a permit from Khumbu-Pasang Lhamu Rural Municipality.
+You will need some Everest High Pass Trek permits: Sagarmatha National Park entry permits, TIMS (Trekkers information management system) permits, and Khumbu-Pasang Lhamu Rural Municipality fees.

 We apply and get all these permits once you book the Everest High Pass Trek with us.